samplejs/samplejs.github.io/samples/_posts/2000-01-01-fundamentals.md

 All other values are truthy.

-As we have looked at primitive data types, we should also be aware of the {% include mdn-link.html label="global properties" href="Web/JavaScript/Reference/Global_Objects#Value_properties" %} exposed to us in JavaScript.
+As we have looked at primitive data types, we should also be aware of the {% include inline-resource.html resource="docs-global-properties" label="global properties" %} exposed to us in JavaScript.

 ##arithmetic operators

-As part of the JavaScript library we have operators that allow us to perform
+As part of the JavaScript library we have {% include inline-resource.html label="arithmetic operators" resource="docs-arithmetic-operators" %} that allow us to perform addition, subtraction, division, multiplication and calculate the remainder :
-{% include mdn-link.html label="addition" href="Web/JavaScript/Reference/Operators/Arithmetic_Operators#Addition" %},
-{% include mdn-link.html label="subtraction" href="Web/JavaScript/Reference/Operators/Arithmetic_Operators#Subtraction" %},
-{% include mdn-link.html label="division" href="Web/JavaScript/Reference/Operators/Arithmetic_Operators#Division" %},
-{% include mdn-link.html label="multiplication" href="Web/JavaScript/Reference/Operators/Arithmetic_Operators#Multiplication" %} and calculate the
-{% include mdn-link.html label="remainder" href="Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder" %}:

 {% include codepen-sample.html title="fundamentals - arithmetic operations" slug="tbwpg" %}

-In JavaScript, a number has a [double-precision 64-bit binary format (IEEE 754)](http://en.wikipedia.org/wiki/Double_precision_floating-point_format) representation, which supports numbers between <code>-(2<sup>53</sup>-1)</code> and <code>2<sup>53</sup>-1</code> without loss of integer precision.
+In JavaScript, a number has a {% include inline-resource.html label="double-precision 64-bit binary format (IEEE 754)" resource="double-precision-floating-point-format" %} representation, which supports numbers between <code>-(2<sup>53</sup>-1)</code> and <code>2<sup>53</sup>-1</code> without loss of integer precision.
 The
-{% include mdn-link.html code="Math" href="Web/JavaScript/Reference/Global_Objects/Math" %} global object allows us to easily create these large numbers:
+{% include inline-resource.html code="Math" resource="docs-math" %} global object allows us to easily create these large numbers:

 {% include codepen-sample.html title="fundamentals - precision of large numbers" slug="JHlKy" %}